 Monica Blom Johansson

-senior lecturer at Department of Neuroscience, Blom Johansson: Speech-Language Pathology
+Senior Lecturer/Associate Professor at Department of Neuroscience, Blom Johansson: Speech-Language Pathology

 I am a senior lecturer and head of the speech-language pathology program at the department of neuroscience.
 My research predominantly concerns psychosocial consequenses of aphasia, and supporting and training of significant others of persons with aphasia.